Z323323/Quadratic-residues/README.md

   where $\sum_{u}\lfloor au/p \rfloor$ is the summation for every $u$ in the set

   $\\{2, 4, \dots, p - 1\\}$

+  This result is particularly important because it means that $\sum_{u}\lfloor au/p \rfloor \equiv u \mod 2$, where the $u$ in the left part has nothing to do with the $u$ in the right, that is, the $u$ in the right is the one of the Gauss' Lemma.
+This means that we can safely use this summation to find if a number is a quadratic residue or not, but the actual power of this will be clearer in the next sections.

 </p>